blbacelar/DeliveryApp_SchoolProject/README.md

 We used Firebase as backend.
 There are 2 options for database, Realtime Database and Cloud Firestore.
-We decided to use Cloud Firestore even it's still beta because it enables you to make more flexible query and it seems Cloud Firestore will be standard databse of Firebase.
+We decided to use Cloud Firestore even it's still beta because it enables you to make more flexible query and it seems Cloud Firestore will be standard database of Firebase.

 ### How we defined data structure
 <img width="1014" alt="screen shot 2018-06-02 at 21 30 46" src="https://user-images.githubusercontent.com/8979200/40883178-6024c8ba-66ac-11e8-9086-929b81aae75e.png">